 THE OFFICE programs the BRIC Celebrate Brooklyn!
 Festival, New York’s longest running free outdoor performing arts festival, which takes place from June through August at Brooklyn’s Prospect Park Bandshell and features free music, dance, film, spoken word, and other innovative performance.
 Rachel Chanoff has served as Artistic Director of Celebrate Brooklyn! since 1993.

 THE OFFICE is the Curator of Performing Arts and Film at MASS MoCA (the Massachusetts Museum of Contemporary Art), where we have programmed a year-round series of dance, music, theater, and documentary film in multiple venues on the museum campus since its opening in 1999.
+This includes programming the annual Freshgrass Bluegrass and Roots Music Festival, which we do in collaboration with the Freshgrass Foundation.

 Rachel is a consultant to the Feature Film Program at the Sundance Institute, selecting projects for the Writers and Directors Labs, and THE OFFICE produces the Sundance Works in Progress Screenplay Reading Series in New York.
 Rachel is also Chair of the Selection Committee for the New York Jewish Film Festival, and THE OFFICE is a programming consultant for the Margaret Mead Film Festival at the American Museum of Natural History.